12 Things Every Groom Should Know Before His Wedding Night

 If you have ever watched porn, been exposed to it, are currently watching it, or struggling to quit, please get help before your wedding.
 Check out Andrew J Bauman for help in this area.

 And once you start the recovery and accountability process, stay plugged in so you can change and heal.
-If you are in premarital counseling (highly encouraged if you aren’t), bring up any sexual baggage you may have.
+If you are taking premarital classes or therapy, bring up any sexual baggage you may have.

 Pro Tips